If you buy from Amazon, use this link to benefit Rhode Island Envirothon.

 organization founded in 1989 to encourage and facilitate the growth of Rhode Island's environmental services industry, is pleased to offer three $1,000 educational scholarships for

-demonstrated a commitment to improving environment quality in New England and who will be accepted into the Fall 2017 semester at an accredited New England College or University.
-Each
+has demonstrated a commitment to improving environment quality in New England and who will be accepted into the Fall 2018 semester at an accredited New England College or University.

 Interested students must complete a RISEP Student Membership application (free) and submit the RISEP